Non-Truthful Position Auctions Are More Robust to Misspecification: Complete Information

 \subsection{The General Case}

-Perhaps surprisingly, superiority of the \aGSP mechanism over the \aVCG mechanism in preserving the truthful VCG outcome also holds in general.
-The following result establishes a weak superiority for arbitrary numbers of agents and positions and arbitrary valuations.
-Examples in which only the \aGSP mechanism preserves the truthful VCG outcome are straightforward to construct, and indeed we have already done so for a specific setting. \begin{theorem} Let $\alpha,\beta\in\R_\ge^k$, $v\in\R^n$.
-Then the \aGSP mechanism obtains the truthful VCG outcome in a Nash equilibrium for valuations given by~$\beta$ and~$v$ whenever the \aVCG mechanism does. \end{theorem}
+We proceed to show that superiority of the \aGSP mechanism over the \aVCG mechanism in preserving efficient equilibria also holds in general.
+The following result establishes a weak superiority for arbitrary numbers of bidders and positions and arbitrary valuations.
+Examples in which only the \aGSP mechanism preserves an efficient equilibrium are straightforward to construct, and indeed we have already done so for a specific setting. \begin{theorem} Let $\alpha,\beta\in\R_\ge^k$, $v\in\R^n$.
+Then the \aGSP mechanism possesses an efficient Nash equilibrium for valuations given by~$\beta$ and~$v$ whenever the \aVCG mechanism does. \end{theorem}